Yaniv23/ALU_4Bit/README.md

 # ALU_4Bit

-This is an implementation of a 4-bit ALU in VHDL .
+This is an implementatio of a 4-bit ALU in VHDL .

 ---